XAP-Software/XAP-Software.github.io/_posts/2022-04-06-selected_items.md

+---
-# How to get selected items or properties of this item from the table in SAP UI5?
+title: How to get selected items or properties of this item from the table in SAP UI5?
+---

 In case you need to get selected items or property of this item from the table in SAP UI5, you need to add few lines of code in your controller file.